Doo-Wop legends Including

 Charles Weldon (original lead singer of The Paradons)

-Very special guest The Dukes Of Doo-Wop” So-Cal’s premier acapella group.
+Special guest The Dukes Of Doo-Wop So-Cal’s premiere acapella group.

 Acts and Performers

 Gene Chandler put nineteen songs in the top forty, but he will always be known all over the world as the Duke of Earl, his first hit that topped the pop and R&B charts in 1962 and launched his career.